awsdocs/amazon-appstream2-developer-guide/doc_source/client-system-requirements-feature-support.md

 + An AppStream 2\.0 image that uses the latest AppStream 2\.0 agent or agent versions published on or after November 14, 2018\.
 For information about AppStream 2\.0 agent versions, see [AppStream 2\.0 Agent Release Notes](agent-software-versions.md)\.

 **Note**
 We recommend an internet connection for AppStream 2\.0 client installation\.
-In some cases, the client can't be installed on a PC that is not connected to the internet, or USB devices might not work with applications streamed from AppStream 2\.0\.
-For more information, see [Troubleshooting AppStream 2\.0 User Issues](troubleshooting-client.md)\.
+In some cases, the client can't be installed on a computer that is not connected to the internet, or USB devices might not work with applications streamed from AppStream 2\.0\.
+For more information, see [Troubleshooting AppStream 2\.0 User Issues](troubleshooting-user-issues.md)\.

 ## Feature and Device Support<a name="client-feature-support"></a>